thomknoe/INFO-5345/Lab 5/README.md

 - <mark> Watch User Testing Video #2: [User Test #2 Link](https://drive.google.com/file/d/1sNOVcUmyRJ6Uf2LxbvetQro9cyMmsJkX/view?usp=sharing) </mark>

-<mark> Participants were designed tech students that were approached in studio.
+<mark> Participants were Design Tech students that were approached in studio.
 Both were given the opportunity to select their favorite artist and work for style transfer, giving them an element of customization to the interaction.</mark>

 <mark> The user testing yielded generally the same insights from the proof of concept testing, although certain features that we incorporated into the form factor proved to be not ideal.
 The way the viewfinder is at an incline actually prompts the user to tilt the whole device upwards to have a perpendicular view of the screen, which is not user friendly.
 Having the ability to take video recordings and snapshots within the same program was also an idea that was expressed from both participants.
 Not all styles translated to significant translation outputs.
 Overall, participants enjoyed getting to choose their favorite artists or art styles and viewing them through the viewfinder.</mark>